|

 Humorist Jean Shepherds memoir of growing up in the Midwest in the 1940s follows 9-year-old Ralphie Parker in his quest to get a genuine Red Ryder BB gun under the tree for Christmas.
 Ralphie pleads his case before his mother his teacher and even Santa Claus himself at Higbees Department Store.
 The consistent response: "Youll shoot your eye out!"
 All the elements from the beloved motion picture are here including the familys temperamental exploding furnace; Scut Farkas the school bully; the boys experiment with a wet tongue on a cold lamppost; the Little Orphan Annie decoder pin; Ralphies father winning a lamp shaped like a womans leg in a net stocking; Ralphies fantasy scenarios and more.
 A Christmas Story is destined to become a theatrical holiday perennial.

-And Then There Were None
+And Then There Were None Presented through special arrangement |

-Ten strangers are summoned to a remote island.
-All that the guests have in common is a wicked past theyre unwilling to reveal and a secret that will seal their fate for each has been marked for murder.
-As the weather turns and the group is cut off from the mainland the bloodbath begins; one by one they are brutally murdered in accordance with the lines of a sinister nursery rhyme about Ten Little Soldier Boys.
+A group of ten people gather at the mansion on Soldier Island.
+All that the guests have in common is a wicked past they're unwilling to reveal and a secret that will seal their fate.
+Before the party truly gets under way, a recording plays that accuses each guest of murder.
+As the weather turns and the group is cut off from the mainland, one by one, they are brutally murdered in accordance with the lines of a sinister nursery rhyme about |

 ![]() Steel Magnolias

-Presented through special arrangement with Dramatic Publishing.
+May 8th-10th & 15th-17th, 2026 Presented through special arrangement with Dramatic Publishing. |

 The action is set in Truvys beauty salon in Chinquapin Louisiana where all the ladies who are anybody come to have their hair done.
 Helped by her eager new assistant Annelle (who is not sure whether or not she is still married) the outspoken wise-cracking Truvy dispenses shampoos and free advice to the towns rich curmudgeon Ouiser ("Im not crazy Ive just been in a bad mood for forty years"); an eccentric millionaire Miss Clairee who has a raging sweet tooth; and the local social leader MLynn whose daughter Shelby (the prettiest girl in town) is about to marry a good ole boy.
 Filled with hilarious repartee and not a few acerbic but humorously revealing verbal collisions the play moves toward tragedy when in the second act the spunky Shelby (who is a diabetic) risks pregnancy and forfeits her life.
 The sudden realization of their mortality affects the others but also draws on the underlying strength and love which give the play and its characters the special quality to make them truly touching funny and marvelously amiable company in good times and bad.